inet-framework/inet-tutorials/visualization/doc/step16.md

+---
+layout: page
-@page step16 Step 16 - Displaying 802.11 channel access state
+title: Step 16.
+Displaying 802.11 channel access state

-@nav{step15,step17}
+tutorial: Visualization
+---

-@section s16goals Goals
+## Goals

 In this step we display how wireless nodes gain access to the channel using CSMA/CA access method.
 Visualizing this, we get a clear picture of the state